-A verse among many other works republished 1907 by Luther Lindley.
-He himself manages to explain reason behind this originally dated plea, made by the named parish Reverend to the Archbishop of York.
+Untitled when republished 1907 by Luther Lindley, who explains reason behind this originally dated plea, made by this parish Reverend to the Archbishop of York.

 The rev. gentleman was incumbent at Sutton for 40 years, and probably did more hard work in the Church, at a very slender remuneration, than any clergyman of his day.
 He was incumbent, not only of Sutton, but also of Skegby, and of Mansfield Woodhouse, the united incomes of all three not amounting to £300 a year, and no residence.
 He would frequently commence the day with a full morning service at Mansfield Woodhouse, then perform a second at midday at Skegby, and finish up the day with a third at Sutton, with perhaps, a baptism, wedding, and burial in the intervals, and either a walk or a drive of 10 miles between the Churches.
 He brought up a large family, and bequeathed to them a precept which had been the guiding principle of his own laborious life, to "Owe no man anything, but to love one another."